keithlee-co-uk/number2word/README.md

 ## Assumptions
 * 'number' is an integer
 * 'number' is positive
-* a 'number', a billion or over, will not be converted
+* 'number's, a billion or over, will not be converted

 ## Example input to outputs
 * 1 = one